Bed Buying Guide

 Canopy beds make a grand statement in a room.
 Also known as tester beds, they have posts from each of the four corners that are connected by canopy or tester, either in framework, fabric or ceiling format.
 Though many people automatically think of fabric with a canopy bed, not all canopy beds have draped fabric.
 Traditional canopy beds typically have ornate carving details, decorative finials as endcaps on the posts and possibly a romantic, Victorian influence.
 Contemporary and modern canopy beds are more streamlined, have bold or architectural lines and minimal to no embellishment.

 Panel BedA panel bed has a tall headboard and/or footboard decorated with panel detailing.
-Often the panels are created with sections of moulding, shuttered insets, raised wood panel or upholstered insets.
+Often the panels are created with sections of molding, shuttered insets, raised wood panel or upholstered insets.
 These beds add dimension and interest to your room, often with different textures or finishes applied to the panels.

-A poster bed, also called four-poster bed has columns on each of its four corners.
+A poster bed, also called a four-poster bed has columns on each of its four corners.
 These vertical elements can be quite grand or just a slight rise above the headboard and footboards.
 Originally these were tall columns used to support fabric hangings that would insulate sleepers from night time drafts, but today the corner posts vary in height and sometimes consist of not much more than a decorative finial for low post beds.
 Poster beds have a bold presence that centers the room they are in and can be found in many styles from traditional to contemporary.

 With the graceful curves of an old fashioned snow riding sleigh, sleigh beds were once known as French beds.
 They feature scrolled headboards crafted from rich wood or metal traditionally with footboards to match.
-Today the curved footboard is optional and you’ll find sleigh headboards paired with straight footboard or no footboard at all.
+Today the curved footboard is optional and you’ll find sleigh headboards paired with a straight footboard or no footboard at all.
 Whether ornately embellished or streamlined to emphasize its shapely curves, sleigh beds command attention in any room.

 Featuring a low profile, platform beds are designed to be used with just a mattress.
 They typically have a row of flexible wooden slats in the frame to support the mattress without a box spring resulting in a clean and contemporary look.
 The mattress height on a platform bed is usually lower than a standard bed and they featuring a prominent frame with no footboard, creating a dramatic look in your room.
 To heighten the impact, you’ll want to showcase the frame of the bed and pass on using a bed skirt with your linens.
 You can find platform beds in a wide range of styles, colors and finishes, but most frequently modern, contemporary or rustic; even those with classic or traditional features have an updated look.